Kaiweitu/COMP-SCI-537-SP21-DIS/Discussion-11/README.md

 1. Copy the code text from the file system into the memory.
 The text and data for the progam is placed normally starting from virtual address 0.
 2. Allocate one stack page two pages above the text and data pages.
 Copy all the argument into the stack.

-The layout looks as following:
+<del>The layout looks as following</del> The layout might look as following if the program text and data is one-page:

   ![Memory Figure](memory.jpeg)